 Have you ever noticed how much easier it is to see patterns in other people's families than your own?
 During my teaching career, I counseled countless parents about the importance of quality time.
 I ran after-school programs about family communication.
 I preached what I couldn't practice, too overwhelmed by survival to slow down enough to truly connect.

 Research indicates that adult children who experienced parental overprotection may distance themselves from their parents in adulthood, as the relationship may have remained centered on responsibility rather than companionship, leading to reduced visits.
-But what about those of us who weren't overprotective but under-present?
-The result, I'm learning, is often the same.
+But here's what bothers me about that framing: what about those of us who weren't overprotective but under-present?
+The result is often the same.
+And that's harder to sit with, because overprotection at least implies too much love.
+Under-presence implies not enough.
+I don't think the distinction is that clean, but I do think the under-present version gets less attention because it's less comfortable to name.

 The pandemic revelation